Term Work, Tests, and Final Exams

 4. Students shall place their non-smartwatch or timepiece on their desks – if the CPO cannot tell if it is wireless or Bluetooth capable, they will ask for it to be placed under the desk.

 5. All coats and jackets should be placed on the back of each Student's chair.
-All notes and books, pencil cases, cell phones (turned off), laptops, any other electronic devices or unauthorized aids, and smaller bags like purses should be stored inside the student's knapsack or large bag, which should then be closed securely and placed under the candidate’s chair.
+All notes, books, pencil cases, cell phones (turned off), laptops, any other electronic devices or unauthorized aids, and smaller bags like purses should be stored inside the student's knapsack or large bag, which should then be closed securely and placed under the student’s chair.
 Students may not have a pencil case on their desk and any pencil cases found on desks will be searched and placed under the chair.
 All watches and timepieces on desks will be checked.
-Students are not allowed to touch their knapsack or bag or the contents until the exam is over.
+Students are not allowed to touch their knapsacks or bags or the contents until the exam is over.
 Students are not allowed to reach into the pockets or any part of their coat or jacket until the exam is over.

-6. The Chief Presiding Officer has authority to assign seats to students.
+6. The Chief Presiding Officer has the authority to assign seats to students.

 7. Students shall not communicate with one another in any manner whatsoever during the examination.
 Students may not leave the examination room unescorted for any reason, and this includes using the washroom.